 Aldi’s Chef’s Cupboard Condensed Tomato Soup doesn’t compare with Campbell’s Condensed Tomato Soup, they say.
 All four Johnston family members prefer Campbell’s; they find it richer, creamier and smoother.

 As Joshua Johnston concludes on Aldi Reviewer:

 “If you need cheap, Aldi is the place to go.
 But in this instance, if quality is your top priority, then we think name brand is the way to go.”

 7. Cat litter

 Aldi’s Heart to Tail Scoopable Cat Litter doesn’t make the grade, according to the Johnstons.
-Not only is it dusty — a nightmare for housekeeping — it flunks the smell test.
+Not only is it dusty — a nightmare for housekeeping — it also flunks the smell test.

 “It doesn’t do a very good job either with odor control or clumping.
-We go with name brands in both cases,” Aldi Reviewer’s founders say.
+We go with name brands in both cases,” the Aldi Reviewer’s founders say.